Jerzy Żuławski: Marriage, sons and later works

-In 1907, Żuławski married for the second time and, in his few remaining years, became the father of three sons, Marek [MAH-rek] (1908–1985), Juliusz [YOOLY-yoosh] (1910–1999) and Wawrzyniec [vahv-ZHIH-nyetz] (1916–1957).
+In 1907, Żuławski married for the second time and, in his few remaining years, became the father of three sons, Marek (1908–1985), Juliusz (1910–1999) and Wawrzyniec (1916–1957).

 Starting in 1901, and as time permitted, Żuławski had lived on and off in his favorite location, Zakopane, Poland's best-known mountaineering town.
 By 1910, he had finally bought a large house there and settled with his growing family.
 He became the co-editor of the local literary journal, Zakopane, and welcomed many notable writers and friends, such as Kazimierz Przerwa-Tetmajer, Jan Kasprowicz and Leopold Staff, who paid regular visits.
 A dedicated traveler and sportsman, he climbed many of Europe's mountains and visited much of the continent in between his writing.
 His poems appeared frequently in Polish literary magazines, such as Życie(Life), Młodość(Youth), Krytyka (Critique), Strumień (Stream), Chimera (Chimera e.g. Idle Fancy) and Słowo Polskie (The Polish Word) and he continued to produce short stories, essays, translations and other works for the next four years.